 Dairy products may also have toxins or dioxins that the animal may have consumed prior to being milked.
 Not to mention antiobiotics and hormones that the dairy cows may be given to raise production.
 Those chemicals and hormones may transfer over to us as we eat or drink the dairy products.
 Some studies have reported a link between increased dioxin exposure and Endometriosis.
 Others say that dioxins and chemicals may increase our estrogen production, which may increase our Endometriosis pain and symptoms.

 Many people have trouble digesting and breaking down the sugar, proteins, and chemicals found in dairy products; which is known as a lactose intolerance or sensitivity.
 It may be caused by a decreased amount of lactase (a digestive enzyme) in our small intestines.
 This may cause bloating, discomfort, gas, nausea, vomiting, diarrhea, or constipation in some individuals.
-If a woman has Endometriosis on or inside of her bowel, these dairy-related symptoms may aggravate her Endometriosis or cause a flare-up.
-Even if she doesn’t have Endometriosis of the bowel, this added irritation and discomfort can still wreak havoc with her body.
+If a person has Endometriosis on or inside of their bowel, these dairy-related symptoms may aggravate Endometriosis or cause a flare-up.
+Even if they don’t have Endometriosis of the bowel, this added irritation and discomfort can still wreak havoc with the body.

-Many women have found relief from their ongoing Endometriosis symptoms by altering their diet, including a reduction or elimination of dairy products.
-Unfortunately, though, a lot of women have also said that a change in diet has not reduced their Endometriosis pain.
+Many patients have found relief from their ongoing Endometriosis symptoms by altering their diet, including a reduction or elimination of dairy products.
+Unfortunately, though, a lot have also said that a change in diet has not reduced their Endometriosis pain.